 Mythologically, Jupiter’s name is derived from the King of Gods from ancient Roman myth.
 Unlike his philandering Greek counterpart who would drop all kingly duties whenever any woman and/or occasional boy of above average looks crossed his field of vision, Jupiter was revered by the Romans as a paragon of goodness, whose actions were based in benevolence and mercy versus any kind of vindictive thunder bolt throwing or seductive shape shifting.

-Our modern judicial system is based largely on the foundational framework established by the ancient Romans (as in this article’s backdrop picture of Jupiter and Abraham Lincoln seated side by side of each other).
-Their courts and Senates were established to serve as reflections of their kingly god’s actions.
-Whenever Jupiter passed judgement on either god or mortal, the Romans believed their King did so with total impartiality and in consideration of the better good for all parties involved.
+Our modern judicial system is based largely on the foundational framework established by the ancient Romans (as in this article’s backdrop picture of Jupiter and Abraham Lincoln seated alongside each other).
+The early Roman courts and Senates were established to serve as reflections of their kingly god’s actions.
+Whenever Jupiter passed judgement on either god or mortal, the Romans believed their King did so with total impartiality and with consideration of the better good for all parties involved.

 The Romans took Jupiter’s “democratization of goodness” and applied it to both their laws and their courts.
-Thus astrologically, Jupiter oversees the Law at large, as well as the “democratization of goodness”, or said in more familiar terms, “goodwill towards men”.
+Astrologically, Jupiter oversees the Law at large, as well as the “democratization of goodness”, or said in more familiar terms, “goodwill towards men”.

 The Marking of a Saint

-Because of The Great Benefic’s massive size, the sunlight reflected from its surface is illuminated so brightly that Jupiter isn’t considered just a planet.
-The King of heavenly bodies orbiting around the Sun is also categorized as a star in its own right due to its magnitude of brightness.
-Thus The Great Benefic’s “light” comes into play with the marking of saints and holy people at large.
+Because of the King of Planets’ substantial size, the sunlight which hits Jupiter’s surface is reflected back into the atmosphere so strongly, that the Great Benefic isn’t considered simply just a planet.
+The largest of heavenly bodies orbiting our Sun is also categorized as a star in its own right due to its high magnitude of reflected brightness.
+Thus, Jupiter’s “light” comes into play with the marking of saints and holy people at large.

 A Christian Orthodox image of the saint whom Santa Claus is based in – St. Nicholas.
 A common trait seen with nearly every depiction of the Turkish bishop is the prominence of his saintly marking, the shine of Jupiter’s benevolent light or halo.
 With titles tagged to his name like “The Wonder Worker of Myrna” as in the picture above there had better be a halo of significant proportions to match.